 - ASA Online Ground School

 - My criteria for selecting the best online ground school included the presentation of the content, taking into account different learning styles, pass rates, customer support, and price.

-- I have made my recommendations based on student experiences, firsthand experience, and online ground school reviews from other outlets.
+- I have made my recommendations based on student experiences and firsthand experience.

 Best Online Ground School: Rod Machado’s Private Pilot Elearning Ground School